 The Souss Valley, where goats climb argan trees beneath the sun-baked Anti Atlas, draws a line across Morocco.
 South of this fertile valley, the pace of life in mountain villages and Saharan gateways is seductively slow, free from the hassles of mass tourism and modern existence.

 Johannesburg, more commonly known as Jo’burg or Jozi, is a rapidly changing city and the vibrant heart of South Africa.
-The city is flourishing.
+After almost 20 years of decline and decay, the city is now looking optimistically towards the future.
 Its centre is smartening up and new loft apartments and office developments are being constructed at a rapid pace.
-The cultural district of Newtown, with its theatres, restaurants, museums and jazz clubs, is livelier than ever.

 To paraphrase that well-known quote about Africa, we envy those who've never been to Northern Tanzania because they have so much to look forward to.
 This is a land of superlatives, from Africa's highest mountain to arguably the greatest wildlife spectacle on the planet.
 But Kilimanjaro and the Serengeti are merely starting points to so many journeys of a lifetime.

 Rugged and starkly beautiful, the Sinai Peninsula’s vast and empty desert heart has managed to capture imaginations throughout the centuries.
 Coveted for both its deep religious significance and its strategic position as a crossroads of empires, prophets and pilgrims, conquerors and exiles have all left their footprints on the sands here.

 A barren coastline of extraordinary beauty, the Sinai Coast has seen some of history's most significant events over the past several millennia played out against its isolated shores.
 These days, however, the region is more renowned for its superb coral reefs, unique Bedouin culture and sandy beaches.